xtourmaline/modern-react-tutorial/README.md

 - topnav fits in layout.tsx because we want it in other pages
     - layout applies consecutively
     - first layout applies on the first layer and then next one gets uploaded next
+- never share any secret codes because that can be a liability since they can get into the database

 ## todo